 - help you to resolve disputes in the marketplace.

-We can’t always act on every complaint.
+We can’t act on every complaint.
 The more information you give us, the more quickly and accurately we can assess it.

-This will result in a range of outcomes for your complaint.
+There could be a range of outcomes for your complaint.
 We might:

 - investigate your complaint